 Upgrading software can also lead to a new set of bugs which then increase the workload in attending to them.
 And while it is common to equate newer with better, oftentimes newer means having to get familiar with new features and interfaces.
 These alone generate a sense of panic about remediation that drowns out the potential threat associated with not fixing a known vulnerability.

 And beyond the hurdles that come with remediation, developers will have additional reasons to favor old vulnerable versions over new patched ones.
 “Developers will have a number of reasons for downloading older versions of Apache Struts” says Mark Cox of the Apache Software Foundation.
-These reason include the need to reproduce running environments, treat older versions and diagnose regressions.
+These reasons include the need to reproduce running environments, treat older versions and diagnose regressions.

 According to a Mend study, the more experienced a developer is the more likely he is to remediate a vulnerability immediately and the more likely he is to research for possible fixes on his own.
 These findings lead to the conclusion that experience builds confidence to play around with the system, ‘touch’ the code as it were, and run the risk of offsetting other issues in the process.
 It also teaches that experience breeds the sense of urgency needed to attend to a vulnerability in a timely manner, and an understanding that once a vulnerability is made public its potential for destruction skyrockets.